AleksandM/chia-network.github.io/collections/_posts/2022-06-03-Brams-thoughts-on-responsible-fintech.en.md

 The new custody stuff I'm working on is something we're going to dogfood soon, and productize after that.

 Also finality is not the bogeyman they make it out to be.
-Finality is absolutely _critical_ in certain places, like fed wire.
+Finality is absolutely _critical_ in certain places, like Fedwire.
 There's no law saying that banks have to use fed wire, they do it because that's the only way to get finality.

 The problem with a bank providing finality is that law enforcement can come in and say that a certain transaction was fraudulent, the money has to be sent back, and the intermediary would _have_ to enforce it.
-Fed wire is run by the government, so if anyone tries to sue them saying they had to reverse a transaction, they can tell them to pound sand.
+Fedwire is run by the government, so if anyone tries to sue them saying they had to reverse a transaction, they can tell them to pound sand.
 If you want to reverse a wire you have to go to the recipient and ask for the money back

 Banks keep using this system because to them, finality is a _good_ thing.
 Interbank transfers have to truly settle at some point or you'd never know who had what.